choephix/derpy-json/README.md

 - **stringify(obj: any, space?: any): string**
   - Converts a JavaScript object to a JSON string, with optional pretty-print spacing.

-## Limitations

-- **Partial Fixes**: `underp` attempts to fix common issues but cannot guarantee correctness for all malformed inputs.
-- **Heuristics-based**: The cleanup process uses heuristics, which might not be suitable for all use cases.
-Always validate the cleaned JSON when possible.

 ## Contributing